 Since Google I/O we've been waiting anxiously to see which apps would be among the first to gain compatibility with Chrome OS.
 As Sundar Pichai explained at this summer's conference, Google plans to get Android apps running natively on the company's desktop OS, using App Runtime for Chrome.

 Google is carefully curating the experience, however, working with select developers to make apps available through Chrome's web store.
 In September, Duolingo, Evernote, Vine, and Sight Words came to Chrome, and today Google announced a lineup of seven new apps, including Cookpad, Couchsurfing, Overdrive, and four others.
+The web store appears to still be updating, so the rest of the new apps will hopefully become apparent soon.
 Read More

 In a bit of non Android-related news that we just couldn't pass up, Adobe and Google have announced "Project Photoshop Streaming" for Chrome OS, which is exactly what it sounds like.

 Adobe is looking to bring access to its

 Creative Suite Creative Cloud suite of products to Chromebook users, and the journey begins with Photoshop.

 Before you get too excited, there are a few caveats.
 First, you've got to apply to be a tester.
 Those eligible to apply are North American Creative Cloud education member, and a member of the Adobe Education Exchange with a paid Creative Cloud membership.
 You must also be at least 13 years old, and it will take Adobe 3-4 weeks to process your application.
 Read More